Is this topic for you?

 - Deal with stress.
 Too much stress can help trigger depression.

 - Avoid drinking alcohol or using illegal drugs or medicines that have not been prescribed to you.
-Having a substance abuse problem makes treating depression harder.
+Having substance use disorder makes treating depression harder.
 Both problems need to be treated.

 - Prevent depression from coming back.
 Take your medicine as your doctor advises.
 Depression often returns if you stop taking your medicine or don't take it as your doctor advises.